Winter’s wrath: Bitter cold, no power and a deadly tornado

 Deaths in Texas included a woman and a girl died from suspected carbon monoxide poisoning in Houston, at a home without electricity from a car running in an attached garage, police said.
 Law enforcement also said subfreezing temperatures were likely to blame for the deaths of two men found along Houston-area roadways.

-With more frigid days expected in Texas, where frustration mounted over power outages that weren't expected to be resolved until later Tuesday at the earliest.
-The state's overwhelmed power grid imposed blackouts that are typically only seen in 100-degree Fahrenheit (38-degree Celsius) summers.
+With more frigid days expected, frustration mounted over power outages affecting Texas and surrounding states.
+The surging demand and the loss of some power stations in the cold forced blackouts typically only seen in 100-degree Fahrenheit (38-degree Celsius) summers.

 More than 500 people were hunkering down at one shelter in Houston, but Mayor Sylvester Turner said other warming centers had to be shut down because those locations, too, lost power.